keboola/connection-docs/storage/tables/index.md

 underscores are allowed.
 Column names must not start or end with dash `-` or underscore character `_`.

+If you select any table from any bucket in Storage, detailed information about the table will be displayed at the top of the screen.
+This is what we refer to as the **table detail** throughout our documentation.

 ## Aliases
 Apart from actual tables, it is also possible to create aliases.
 They behave similar to [database views](https://en.wikipedia.org/wiki/View_(SQL)).